Vernal, Utah: Geography

 Vernal is in the Uintah Basin, bordered on the north by the Uinta Mountains, one of the relatively few mountain ranges which lie in an east–west rather than the usual north-to-south direction.
 The Tavaputs Plateau lies to the south and Blue Mountain to the east, while Vernal itself lies in Ashley Valley.
 The valley is named in honor of William H. Ashley, an early fur trader who entered the area in 1825 by floating down the Green River in a bull boat made of animal hides.

 Vernal is located on the northern edge of the Colorado Plateau and south of Flaming Gorge National Recreation Area on the Utah-Wyoming state line.
 The city is in a high desert area of the Colorado Plateau.

 According to the United States Census Bureau, the city has a total area of 4.6 square miles (11.9 km^{2}), all land.

 Climate

-Vernal has a cold desert climate (Köppen: BWk) with low humidity.
+Vernal has a cool semi-arid climate (Köppen: BSk) with low humidity.
 The average annual temperature is 46.9 °F with a mean high of 59.8 °F and a mean low of 34.0 °F.